Ville Haapasalo: Personal life

 Haapasalo was born in Hollola, Finland.
 He speaks four languages fluently: Finnish, Russian, Swedish, and English.
 His hobbies include playing trombone, ice-hockey, skiing, and skating.

 In 2016, Haapasalo opened a Georgian restaurant called Purpur in Helsinki.

 Family

-Ville Haapasalo married Saara Hedlund in 1995 and they currently reside in Helsinki, Finland.
+Haapasalo married Saara Hedlund in 1995.
+They divorced in 2026.
 Haapasalo and Hedlund have two children.

-Haapasalo also has a son (born 2009) with director Tina Barkalaja.
+Haapasalo also has a son (born 2009) with Russian director Tina Barkalaya, who is of Georgian descent.
+In 2026, Haapasalo moved to Georgia and married Barkalaya.